JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 Sort items in one of the following orders:

-* Logical order, for example in a spatial relationship:
+* Logical order, for example, in a spatial relationship:

     ![](order_logical.png){width=172}